ietf-rats-wg/draft-ietf-rats-network-device-subscription/draft-ietf-rats-network-device-subscription.md

 {{attestationconfig}} is tree diagram which exposes the operator configurable elements of the \<attestation\> Event Stream.
 This allows an Attester to select what information should be available on the stream.
 A fetch operation also allows an external device such as a Verifier to understand the current configuration of stream.

-Almost all YANG objects below are defined via reference from {{-rats-yang-tpm-charra}}.
+Almost all YANG objects below are defined via reference from {{-charra}}.
 There is one object which is new with this model however. \<tpm2-heartbeat\> defines the maximum amount of time which should pass before a subscriber to the Event Stream should get a \<tpm20-attestation\> notification from devices which contain a TPM2.

 ~~~~
 {::include ietf-tpm-remote-attestation-stream_attestation-config.tree}